Why Georgia

-"Why Georgia" is the third single released by John Mayer from his first album, Room for Squares.
-As a B-side, the international version single featured the live version of "Why Georgia" as it appeared on Mayer's first live album, Any Given Thursday, as the single followed the live album's release.
-The international single was released only four and a half months prior to Mayer's second album, Heavier Things.
+"Why Georgia" is a song by American singer-songwriter John Mayer from his first album, Room for Squares (2001).
+As a B-side, the Australian CD single features the live version of "Why Georgia" as it appeared on Mayer's first live album, Any Given Thursday, as the single followed the live album's release.
+"Why Georgia" was released as the third single from Room for Squares in January 2003.